dmbarreiro/bgenda-api-docs/source/index.html.md

 *Returns client appointments or single appointment information*

 Returns all client appointments or single appointment information information data.
-Client information is specified by path id and appointment information is provided by optional query parameter appointment_id
+Client information is specified by path id and appointment information is provided by optional query parameter appointment_id.

 <h3 id="getclientappointment-parameters">Parameters</h3>